stonemjs/Core/README.fr.md

     kernel: 'default',

     /**
-     * List of avalaible kernels
+     * List of available kernels
      * Only the default kernel is provided
      * Feel free to create yours and add it here
      */